tenox7/tenoxvga/README.md

 ## Credits
 * Copyright © 2013 by Antoni Sawicki <as@tenoware.com>
-* The device was designed and manufactured by MSDUS http://www.msdus.com/
+* The device was originally designed and manufactured by MSDUS http://www.msdus.com/

 ## License
 Apache 2.0